Man in the office speaking on the phone with a stressed look on his face

 What struggling employees experience (and signs to look out for)

 Employees who are struggling with their mental health are in survival mode in both their personal lives and in the workplace.
-It’s usually about just making it through the day and not processing and working towards overcoming what they’ve gone through – be it physical, emotional, psychological, social, etc.
+They often feel:

 • Decrease in job satisfaction